CAM Cap Calculation Guide: Cumulative and Non-Cumulative Caps

 Why Cumulative Caps Are Landlord-Favorable

-The banking mechanism means: in a building where expenses are volatile, the cumulative cap provides almost no protection in high-increase years.
+The banking mechanism means that in a building where expenses are volatile, the cumulative cap provides almost no protection in high-increase years.
 Landlords with deliberately low expense bases in early lease years (perhaps deferring maintenance) can build up significant carryforward capacity for later years.

 Always negotiate for non-cumulative caps.
 See cumulative vs. non-cumulative CAM caps for a deeper treatment.